 To resolve this, try opening the document in a few different viewers; if the text appears in one but not another, it is likely a layer visibility problem.
 In many cases, checking whether a layer is hidden and turning it back on can quickly solve issues with PDFs missing text.

 Also, when these layers are not rendered properly, your PDF will just show blank pages or sections.
-Flattening PDF layers merges everything, so there are fewer chances of Windows or Mac preview PDF text missing.
+Flattening PDF layers merges everything, so there are fewer chances of Windows or Mac Preview PDF text missing.

 #6.
 Update Your PDF Viewer or Printer Drivers